What is sheltered housing?

 “Sheltered Housing” is a term used to describe a group of self contained flats and bungalows specifically designed for older people.
 Normally you will need to be over 60 but, in exceptional circumstances, younger people with a medical need can also be housed in these schemes.

-Sheltered housing is a specialised type of accommodation which enables older people to continue enjoying life in the community as independently as possible, with the benefit of friendship, support and communal facilities.
+Sheltered housing is a specialised type of accommodation and service which enables older people to continue enjoying life in the community as independently as possible, with the benefit of friendship, support and communal facilities.
+There is also an alarm call system, which allows residents to contact help if there is an emergency.

 Difference between Sheltered and Residential Housing